If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

-Or, you can pay only slightly more and have Davids DVC Rental handle everything for you!
+Or, you can pay only slightly more and have a points broker handle everything for you.

 Points brokers are companies that help DVC owners rent their extra points to interested parties.
 I strongly suggest using David’s DVC Rentals, my recommended points broker.
 They have an excellent reputation and have been helping people rent DVC points for years.

 This is how the process works: first, you submit a reservation request on David’s site.
 This requires that you have your preferred dates and resorts narrowed down already, which I’ll help you with in a minute.